firose-git/Firose-git/README.md

-# 💫 About Me:
+#💫 About Me

-Pursuing MCA at AIMS Institutes, Peenya, Bengaluru. <br>
+MCA Graduate from AIMS Institutes, Peenya, Bengaluru.<br>

-Enthusiastic Full Stack Developer with internship experience in web development and a strong foundation in AI/ML.
-Skilled in building responsive web and mobile applications with hands-on experience in modern technologies.
-Quick learner,Vibe coder, team player, and passionate about solving real-world problems through code.
+Passionate Python Full-Stack Developer and AI/ML Developer with strong hands-on experience in building real-world applications.

+I have successfully completed training and internships in Web Development, Python Full-Stack, and Artificial Intelligence/Machine Learning, developing scalable, user-friendly, and industry-oriented projects.

+A quick learner, vibe coder, and team player who loves turning ideas into clean, functional, innovative solutions.
+Actively looking for opportunities to work, learn, and contribute in Python Development, AI/ML, and Full-Stack Web Development roles.

 ## 🌐 Socials: